fleetdm/fleet/articles/certificates-in-fleetd.md

-# fleetd certificates
+# Certificates in fleetd

-There are three components in fleetd connecting to the Fleet server (TLS): `orbit`, `Fleet Desktop` and `osqueryd`.
+There are three components in fleetd connecting to the Fleet server using TLS: `orbit`, `Fleet Desktop` and `osqueryd`.
-This document aims to describe how TLS CA root certificates are configured in fleetd to connect to a Fleet server securely.
+This article aims to describe how TLS CA root certificates are configured in fleetd to connect to a Fleet server securely.

 ## Default